'Lewandowski may be a bit underestimated' - Goal 50 winner is not fully appreciated, claims Seedorf | Goal.com

 "When you have so many players running into the box with their physique and their timing, it was amazing to see.

-"The goal of [Kingsle] Coman [in the final against PSG] is an example of this.
+"The goal of [Kingsley] Coman [in the final against PSG] is an example of this.
 There were players coming into the box but already there were players in the box.

 "There is a lot of dynamic movement.
 They were also a bit lucky, but with your goalkeeper it's not luck cause he's been doing this for years.